-330-4.1 Cleaning: Prior to placing the mixture, clean the surface of the base or underlying pavement of all loose and deleterious material by the use of power brooms or blowers, supplemented by hand brooming where necessary.
+330-4.1 Cleaning: Before placing the mixture, clean the surface of the base or underlying pavement of all loose and deleterious material by the use of power brooms or blowers, supplemented by hand brooming where necessary.

-330-4.1.1 Application over Asphalt Rubber Membrane Interlayer (ARMI): Where an asphalt mix is to be placed over a newly constructed ARMI, do not sweep or otherwise disturb the cover material prior to placing the asphalt mix, unless directed by the Engineer.
+330-4.1.1 Application over Asphalt Rubber Membrane Interlayer (ARMI): Where an asphalt mix is to be placed over a newly constructed ARMI, do not sweep or otherwise disturb the cover material before placing the asphalt mix, unless directed by the Engineer.

 330-4.2 Tacking: Apply a tack coat on all existing pavement surfaces that are to be overlaid with an asphalt mix as specified in Section 300 and between successive layers of all asphalt mixes.
-Apply a tack coat on freshly primed bases only when so directed by the Engineer.
+Apply tack on a clean surface.